Bombed buildings on Al Thawra Street in the Gaza Strip, date 27 February 2025, wiki commons

-After consulting with the administration of the Edward Said Conservatory in Ramallah, we have decided to make the collected donations directly available to provide personal support for two exceptional music teachers in Gaza, on whom we have already reported here.
-Both teach children in Gaza under the most difficult conditions, make music together, conduct choirs and music groups, and thus give their students so much.
-A great ray of hope and a very important sign for the people there!
+We would like to express our heartfelt thanks to all donors and hereby conclude this campaign for the time being.
+After consulting with the management of the Edward Said Conservatory in Ramallah, the association's board has decided to make the collected donations available directly to two exceptional music teachers in Gaza, whom we have already reported on here.
+We were able to transfer the donations to Fouad Kahder and Ahmed Muin Abu Amsha before Christmas.
+Both teach children in Gaza under the most difficult conditions, make music together, conduct choirs and music groups, and give their students so much.
+This is a great ray of hope and a very important sign for the people there!

 Fouad Khader is a musician in Gaza, music teacher and coordinator at the conservatory.
 It was very moving for us to see, showing on his Instagram page, how they are now able to hold their first lessons again, despite the massive destruction of the building.
 He shows how the choir is finally meeting again for rehearsals, how the pupils are coming together for rhythm lessons.
 And all this despite the fact that almost everyone there is currently living in makeshift tents.
 Heavy rainfall and winter storms are making living conditions in the tents extremely difficult, especially at this time of year.